scriptype/appointment-scheduler/README.md

 mockup with a detailed UI design.
 Even though seems no interaction can be made, code architecture and development infrastructure is almost complete.

-It currently includes only the very basics of everything.
-And no tests :(

 ## Todo
  - Provide the basic functionality of adding and browsing appointments